Ambient Flow Profiling

 - To delineate plume migration within a well field.

-Combining BESST’s HydroBooster sampling system with the Ambient Flow Profile have produced diagnostic data that has revealed opportunities for a variety of different well modification.
-Installation of sleeves and packers at precise depth along the wells screen has reduced the amount of contaminants entering the well which in turn has reduced water treatment cost with saving that have been estimated to nearly 80 percent annually.
+Combining BESST’s HydroBooster sampling system with the Ambient Flow Profile has produced diagnostic data that has revealed opportunities for a variety of different well modifications.
+Installation of sleeves and packers at precise depths along well screens has reduced the amount of contaminants entering the well.
+In turn, this has reduced water treatment costs that have been estimated to nearly 80 percent annually.

 Approach: Coming Soon!